 Know That Your Life Insurance May Be Affected

-> Whilst your medical insurance policy shouldn’t be changed based on your DNA results, your life insurance policy can be affected.
-If you have had genetic testing, including from an at home DNA kit, then you will need to disclose it if it is requested by your insurance company.
+Whilst your medical insurance policy shouldn’t be changed based on your DNA results, your life insurance policy can be affected.
+If you have had genetic testing, including from an at home DNA test kit, then you will need to disclose it if it is requested by your insurance company.

-> This may affect your premiums on life insurance as well as travel, disability, and income protection insurance.
+This may affect your premiums on life insurance as well as travel, disability, and income protection insurance.

 Be Aware of What You Are Really Getting